MicrosoftDocs/security/security-docs/zero-trust/deploy-information-protection-saas.md

 For more information, see [How to integrate Microsoft Purview Information Protection with Defender for Cloud Apps](/defender-cloud-apps/azip-integration#how-to-integrate-microsoft-purview-information-protection-with-defender-for-cloud-apps).

-Once you know the kinds of information you want to protect, it's time to create policies to detect them.
+Once you know the kinds of information you want to protect, you create policies to detect them.
 You can create policies for:
-- Files
-- Sessions

-File policies scan the content of files stored in your connected cloud apps via API, for supported apps.
+- **Files:** File policies scan the content of files stored in your connected cloud apps via API, for supported apps.

-Session policies scan and protect files in real time on access to prevent data exfiltration, protect files on download, prevent the upload of unlabeled files.
+- **Sessions:** Session policies scan and protect files in real time on access to prevent data exfiltration, protect files on download, and prevent the upload of unlabeled files.

 For more information, see [Microsoft Data Classification Services integration](/defender-cloud-apps/dcs-inspection).